Adapted from a presentation at the SLE Workshop at Hospital for Special Surgery

 The malar rash, also known as the butterfly rash, extends from the cheeks across the nasal bridge.
 About half of patients with SLE develop this rash after ultraviolet light (sun) exposure.
 This may be difficult to distinguish from other conditions, such as rosacea.
 One distinguishing feature is that the malar rash usually does not involve the nasolabial fold (the area on the face that runs from the corners of the upper lip to the nose), while rosacea does.
 The malar rash may develop months or years before the onset of lupus.

-Discoid Lupus Erythematosus (DLE)
+Discoid lupus erythematosus (DLE)

 Some indications that a patient with DLE may go on to develop SLE include:

-Other forms of chronic cutaneous lupus include:
+Other forms of chronic cutaneous lupus include the following:

 A skin biopsy is often required to confirm a diagnosis of cutaneous lupus.
-Local anesthesia is administered and the physician then performs either a shave biopsy, which involves scraping the skin, or more commonly in lupus, a punch biopsy.
+Local anesthesia is administered, and the physician then performs either a shave biopsy, which involves scraping the skin, or more commonly in lupus, a punch biopsy.
 To obtain the latter, the medical provider uses a pencil-like device with a hollow hub at the end on the skin of the affected area; a cylinder biopsy of the tissue is removed, and the “punch” is sealed with stiches, leaving a small scar.

 Learn more about the HSS SLE Workshop, a free support and education group held monthly for people with lupus and their families and friends.

-Summary completed by Melissa Flores, MPH, LMSW
+Melissa Flores, MPH, LCSW

 Ms. Flores was a Masters of Social Work intern and the SLE Workshop Coordinator at the time of this presentation.